Michael van Gerwen: 2015

 Van Gerwen won his first World Matchplay title by beating James Wade 18–12.
-It saw him overtake Wade as the PDC's second most successful player with nine major tournament wins, but still a long way behind Taylor who leads with 79.
+The victory saw him overtake Wade as the PDC's second most successful player with nine major tournament wins, but still a long way behind Taylor who leads with 79.
 Michael Smith defeated Van Gerwen 6–2 in the final of the European Darts Trophy, but he took the European Darts Matchplay seven days later with a 6–4 success over Chisnall in the final.
 Van Gerwen hit 18 180s in the final of the World Grand Prix against Robert Thornton, but ultimately missed too many doubles to be edged out 5–4 in sets.
 He looked set to lose a second successive major final when he trailed Gary Anderson 10–7 at the European Championship, but won the next four legs without allowing the Scot a dart for the match to win 11–10.
 It marked the first time Van Gerwen had retained a major title.

 Van Gerwen won the Grand Slam, with a 16–13 win over Phil Taylor in the final.
 The title completed Van Gerwen's set of winning all of the PDC's current majors during his career.
 In the final of the World Series of Darts Finals, Van Gerwen came from 10–9 down to defeat Wright 11–10 with a 129 checkout and an 11-dart leg.
 He took his fourth televised title in a row at the Players Championship Finals with an 11–6 win over Adrian Lewis.
 It also ensured he had featured in every televised final since the World Championship at the start of the year.